 The government of Canada has amended the food and drug regulations to provide consumers with more information regarding the production, packaging, and labelling of halal food products.
 Any food item claiming to be halal must now include the certifying body.
 This provides assurance that the food items meet the certifying body standards and allow consumers to obtain specific information about the standards the food has met.

-Chicken is the only halal meat offered on campus and this dietary option is available at the Urban Market and the U&M Deli.
+Chicken is the only halal meat offered on campus.
 The HALAL label helps to increase awareness of the halal foods available on campus.